-WATER QUALITY ACCOUNTABILITY ACTOn July 21, 2017, Governor Chris Christie signed the Water Quality Accountability Act (WQAA) into law.
-The WQAA sets new operational standards for water utilities across New Jersey and imposes new requirements in areas such as cybersecurity, asset management, water quality reporting, Notice of Violation remediation, and hydrant and valve maintenance.
+On July 21, 2017, the Water Quality Accountability Act (WQAA) was signed into law – setting new operational standards for all water utilities across the state of New Jersey.
+The overall goal is to “improve the safety, reliability and administrative oversight of water infrastructure.”
+The WQAA sets a new standard of requirements for areas such as cybersecurity, asset management, water quality reporting, Notice of Violation remediation, and hydrant and valve maintenance.

 Who is impacted?

 What are the New Requirements under the WQAA?

 - Asset Management: The WQAA requires purveyors of public water, like New Jersey American Water, to create and implement an asset management plan designed to inspect, maintain, repair and renew its infrastructure.

 - Hydrant & Valve Maintenance: Purveyors are also required to routinely inspect, maintain and repair valves and fire hydrants throughout the system.
 Additionally purveyors are required to obtain GPS coordinates for these assets.

 - Cybersecurity Program: Purveyors that utilize internet connected control systems are required to create a formal cybersecurity program, in accordance with requirements established by the New Jersey Board of Public Utilities (BPU).

 - Mitigation Plan for Safe Drinking Water Act Violations: As a supplement to the Safe Drinking Water Act, purveyors who exceed a certain number of violations within any 12-month period are required to submit a formal mitigation plan to show how the specific violation will be addressed and a timeline for implementation of the plan.

 In accordance with WQAA guidelines, New Jersey American Water has submitted certifications for all 17 of its systems that serve more than 500 service connections to the State of New Jersey.
 Those systems include: